Rene Goulet

-Robert Bédard (July 12, 1932 – May 25, 2019) was a Canadian professional wrestler. better known by his ring name, the "Number One Frenchman" Rene Goulet.
+Robert Bédard (July 12, 1932 – May 25, 2019) was a Canadian professional wrestler better known by his ring name, the "Number One Frenchman" Rene Goulet.
+He is notable for working in the World Wrestling Federation from 1971 to 1972 and from 1980 to 1997 as a wrestler and road agent.

 Early life

-Robert Bedard was born on July 12, 1932 in Quebec City and played hockey as a defenseman, and nearly dying after an opponent’s skate cut into his throat.
-In addition to hockey, Bedard trained as a bodybuilder and a boxer, but decided to try out wrestling after another boxer warned him he’d be "punch-drunk" by the time he was 25.
+Robert Bedard was born on July 12, 1932, in Quebec City and played hockey as a defenseman, on one occasion nearly dying after an opponent's skate cut into his throat.
+In addition to hockey, Bedard trained as a bodybuilder and a boxer, but decided to try out wrestling after another boxer warned him he would be "punch drunk" by the time he was 25.

 Professional wrestling career

 Goulet began his career in Quebec City, Quebec, in 1957, with his first match being against Gerard Dugas.
-Bedard adopted his ring name Rene Goulet when he began working in Verne Gagne and Wally Karbo’s Minneapolis territory.
-Gagne and Karbo changed Bedard’s name to capitalize on his good looks (and the popularity of singer Robert Goulet).
-Despite not knowing English, he succeeded, and he and his wife would both work hard to learn the language.
-He spent the early part of his career traveling the territories, spending a significant amount of time in the AWA.
-He achieved his greatest fame in the 1970s and 1980s with the World Wrestling Federation, winning the WWWF Tag Team Championship with Karl Gotch on December 6, 1971 by defeating “Crazy” Luke Graham and Tarzan Tyler.
+Bedard adopted his ring name Rene Goulet when he began working in Verne Gagne and Wally Karbo's Minneapolis territory.
+Gagne and Karbo changed Bedard's name to capitalize on his good looks (and the popularity of singer Robert Goulet).
+Despite initially not knowing English, he succeeded, and he and his wife would both work hard to learn the language.
+He spent the early part of his career traveling the territories, spending a significant amount of time in the American Wrestling Association.
+He achieved his greatest fame in the 1970s and 1980s with the World Wrestling Federation, winning the WWWF Tag Team Championship with Karl Gotch on December 6, 1971, by defeating "Crazy" Luke Graham and Tarzan Tyler.

-Karl and Goulet dropped the belts to Baron Mikel Scicluna and King Curtis Iaukea at the next television taping on February 1, 1972, staying on a few more months before looking for new opportunities.
-Discussing the training that helped Goulet gain wrestling skills, he stated “Sometimes, you didn’t even know this guy standing in front of you.
-Some guys you’d go in against were horrible, and it wasn’t just a matter of having a good match, it was a matter of protecting yourself.
-It was all ad-lib…there was no script.
+Gotch and Goulet dropped the belts to Baron Mikel Scicluna and King Curtis Iaukea at the next television taping on February 1, 1972, staying on a few more months before looking for new opportunities.
+Discussing the training that helped Goulet gain wrestling skills, he stated "Sometimes, you didn't even know this guy standing in front of you.
+Some guys you'd go in against were horrible, and it wasn't just a matter of having a good match, it was a matter of protecting yourself.
+It was all ad-lib...there was no script.
 In my time, you went in the ring and you worked.
-You went from move to move, without having any idea what was coming next.”
-Goulet worked briefly in Germany in the early ’70s, with promoters deciding to name him Buddy Rogers, Jr.
+You went from move to move, without having any idea what was coming next."
+Goulet worked briefly in Germany in the early 1970s, with promoters deciding to name him "Buddy Rogers Jr." in reference to Buddy Rogers.